 Western women’s mindsets, actions, and how they are perceived by others (both male and female) are vastly different from what they were just 60 years ago.
 The differences are so large that it’s almost impossible to understand how limited and boxed in women’s options were just a few decades ago.
 Feminism undeniably freed millions upon millions of women from strict boundaries of what they can expect to do in life, how they are seen by others, how they see themselves, and their places in the world.

 The same cannot be said of men’s options, or how “typical” men or “typically successful” men are seen by others.
-Male identity has had to grow in terms of the willingness to accept female equality, but there have been far fewer changes in core ideas about what a “successful” man is, or how he sees himself, or how others see him and his place in the world.
+Western male identity has had to grow in terms of the willingness to accept female equality, but there have been far fewer changes in core ideas about what a “successful” man is, or how he sees himself, or how others see him and his place in the world.

 What’s Left For Men?